miquelmarti/Okutama-Action/index.md

 #### UPDATES
 - We will soon release the metadata for each video sequence, namely camera angle, speed and altitude of the drones.
-- We will soon release the test set on CodaLab where it's possible to measure the performance.
+- We will soon release the test set labels on CodaLab where it's possible to measure the performance.

 ---